pongstr/boxen/README.md

 and you should be able to successfully run `boxen --env`.
 If that runs cleanly, you're in good shape.

+Customizing the Boxen
+---
+\'this version of boxen is now a scalable one.
+Means it will be easier to add application on user, group, or all'/

+To Add an App:
+  first is to categorized your needed app based on your provider: [Puppet], [casks], or [homebrew]. second is to categorized who will benefit to the application: (user), (group) or (all).

+We will be using HIERA to customize the Boxen

+User)
+    Add an application declaration using hiera/users/$USERNAME.yaml

+      declare if [puppet]
+          boxen::personal:includes:
+            - $app_name
+      declare if [casks]
+          boxen::personal::casks:
+            - $app_name
+      declare if [homebrew]
+          boxen::personal::homebrew_packages:

+Group)
+    Add the application inside " --{''} ""

+All)
+    Add the declaration using hiera/common.yaml

+---
 Generating SSH-Keys for Github & Bitbucket
 ---